-- g.
-Participating in self-reflection, goal setting, and related professional growth activities, such as: attending workshops, classes, conferences or seminars or participating in action research projects as chosen by the employee; - h.
-Researching and acquiring educational materials and supplies; - i.
-Preparing, revising, and replacing materials; - j.
-Planning with other employees in areas of instruction, curriculum and assessment; - k.
-Working with computers and other technology as related to educational uses; - I. Attending SPS and/or school-connected meetings and governance such as PTSA, etc., as chosen by the employee; - m.
-Participating in the development of a school plan or other building activities or committees; - n.
-Participating in a reasonable number of IEP and Section 504 meetings and communicating with parents/guardian and students. - 6.
-The mandatory portion of the supplemental responsibility contract (TRI) covers participation in scheduled meetings and professional development as follows: - a.
-Under the supplemental responsibility contract the employee will be required to participate in the following scheduled activities: - 1) One (1) SPS scheduled TRI days.
-The SPS may choose to provide flexibility on the use of all or part of this day. - 2) One (1) building directed TRI day as outlined in Article II, Section B, 2 and two (2) building directed TRI days or the equivalent in hours (for these purposes a day is 8 hours) as outlined in Article II, section B, 1, a. - 3) One (1) TRI day is calendared before the first student day for building business and classroom/worksite preparation - b.
+- 1. The mandatory contractual day of the supplemental responsibility contract covers participation in scheduled meetings and professional development as follows: - a.
+Under the supplemental contract the employee will be required to participate in the following scheduled activities: - 1) One (1) SPS scheduled contractual days.
+The SPS may choose to provide flexibility on the use of all or part of this day. - One (1) building directed contractual day as outlined in Article II, Section B, 2 and two (2) building directed contractual days or the equivalent in hours (for these purposes a day is 8 hours) as outlined in Article II, Section B. 1. a. - 3) One (1) contractual day is calendared before the first student day for building business and classroom/worksite preparation - b.
 Part-time staff will receive a full day's pay for any full days worked.
-Part-time staff will submit time sheets for the portion of scheduled TRI hours that exceeds their FTE, when they work the time.
-For example a .5 FTE staff member will receive a .5 of the total TRI supplemental salary; in addition the staff member will receive 4 hours per diem pay for the additional time he/she will work under the TRI provision.
-(TRI Days are 8 hour days.) - c.
-All employees with regular contracts (provisional, continuing or leave-replacement contracts) are eligible for full TRI supplemental contracts prorated for their FTE.
-Building Designated Substitutes and each Long-Term Substitute who has agreed to teach a special education class for which they do not have an endorsement are entitled to a full TRI supplemental contract prorated for their FTE and the portion of the year they are under contract or are a Long-Term Substitute. - d.
+Part-time staff will submit time sheets for the portion of scheduled contractual hours that exceeds their FTE, when they work the time.
+For example, a .5 FTE staff member will receive a .5 of the total supplemental salary; in addition, the staff member will receive 4 hours per diem pay for the additional time they will work under the contractual provision.
+(Contractual days are 8-hour days.) - c.
+All employees with regular contracts (provisional, continuing or leave-replacement contracts) are eligible for full supplemental contracts prorated for their FTE.
+Building Designated Substitutes and each Long-Term Substitute who has agreed to teach a special education class for which they do not have an endorsement are entitled to a full supplemental contract prorated for their FTE and the portion of the year they are under contract or are a Long-Term Substitute. - d.
 Each employee is responsible for maintaining a personal record of work in case the State auditor requests verification of having met the responsibility contract.
-This record is not submitted to the SPS. - e.
-The Time Responsibility and Incentive Salary Schedule and Index is found in Appendix A and B. The TRI increase for the 2015-2016 school year will be an across the board amount of 3.0%.
-This is calculated by adding 3.0% of the 2015-2016 regular salary schedule base salary
+This record is not submitted to the SPS. - 2.
+Employees new to the SPS will receive additional three (3) mandatory days (24 hours) compensation scheduled by SPS for employee orientation.
+Retire/rehires or staff returning to SPS after an absence of less than five (5) years are not provided this time. - 3.
+All new to profession (P1) classroom certificated teachers will receive an additional eight (8) hours of compensation for the purposes of completing orientation, onboarding and foundational coursework (for a total of 32 hours). - 4.
+Provisional classroom teachers in either their second or third year of teaching (P2 or P3), are eligible for an additional thirty-two (32) hours of continuing foundational coursework to be completed by the end of the P3 year. - 5.
+Hold Harmless for Both Parties: In the event the SPS's maintenance and operations levy does not pass (double levy failure), the provisions for the Supplemental Responsibility contracts shall be null and void for the following school year and thereafter (until and unless the maintenance and operation levy passes) provided (a) the SPS and SEA meet and negotiate regarding continuance of any of these responsibilities, additional time and compensation and (b) if agreement is not reached by the parties in a timely manner, the SPS shall have no obligation to continue the responsibility stipend but will have a responsibility to work with SEA regarding which additional responsibilities will no longer be required or will be modified to a reasonable level because of the loss of the responsibility stipend.